trivnguyen/tringuyen-web/content/authors/admin/_index.md

 4. Using kinematics of accreted stars to characterize the galaxy accretion history of the Milky Way.

-5. Simulation-based inference to understand structure of stellar streams.
+5. Simulation-based inference to understand structure of stellar streams with [Prof. Nora Shipp](https://norashipp.github.io/).

 Feel free to explore my work and learn more about the exciting ways that machine learning can be used to understand the Universe!